-Governor Spencer Cox signed several different bills into law last week, one of which was the Constitutional Carry bill, HB 60.
+Governor Spencer Cox signed several different bills into law last week.
+One bill was the Constitutional Carry bill, HB 60.

-Constitutional Carry, also known as permitless carry, will make it so that anyone who legally meets the requirements can legally carry a concealed gun without a permit.
-The requirements to meet are that the person be over 21 years of age and be legally able to have a firearm in his or her possession.
+also known as permitless carry, will make it so that anyone who legally meets the requirements can lawfully carry a concealed gun without a permit.
+The criteria to meet are that the person is over 21 years of age and can legally have a firearm in his or her possession.

 The idea behind Constitutional Carry is simple to understand.
 The thought is that the Second Amendment protects American citizens and their right to KEEP and BEAR arms.
 What do those two 4-letter words, keep and bear, actually mean?

 To keep and bear means to own and carry.

 Because that right also says that keeping and bearing arms shall not be infringed, more and more states are entering the permitless carry fray.

 As the new law goes into effect on May 5, 2021, Utah will be recognized as the 17th state to enact this type of law.
 Below is a map of the others:

 The green states on that map are the ones that have some form of Constitutional Carry already passed.
 The blue states are the ones that are shall issue.
 And the red ones are the bad gun states.

 Of course, this legislation has gotten some criticism from the anti-gun groups like the Utah Gun Violence Prevention Center, who had this to say in a Tweet: